ThrowTheSwitch/CMock/docs/CMock_Summary.md

   single element of what is being pointed to.
 So if you have a pointer to a struct called ORGAN_T, it will compare one ORGAN_T (whatever that is).

   * default: :smart

-* `:strict_mock_calling`:
+* `:fail_on_unexpected_calls`:
-  CMock always enforces you to specify what to do when a mocked function is called.
-  If you did not specify any action for the mocked function (no _Expect,_Ignore, ...), the test will fail when the mocked function got called (because you did not specify an action!).

-  You might not want this behaviour.
-  You might want all calls to mock functions to be 'ignored' at the start of a test case.
-  You can then define actions for the mock functions you are interested in.
-  If so, set this to false.
+  By default, CMock will fail a test if a mock is called without _Expect and _Ignore called first.
+While this forces test writers to be more explicit in their expectations, it can clutter tests with _Expect or _Ignore calls for functions which are not the focus of the test.
+While this is a good indicator that this module should be refactored, some users are not fans of the additional noise.

+  Therefore, :fail_on_unexpected_calls can be set to false to force all mocks to start with the assumption that they are operating as _Ignore unless otherwise specified.

   * default: true
   * **note:**
-    If this option is disabled, the mocked functions will return a default value (0x0) when called (and only if they have to return something ofcourse).
+    If this option is disabled, the mocked functions will return a default value (0) when called (and only if they have to return something of course).

 Compiled Options:
 -----------------

 A number of #defines also exist for customizing the cmock experience.
 Feel free to pass these into your compiler or whatever is most convenient.
 CMock will otherwise do its best to guess what you want based on other settings, particularly Unity's settings.